NIStreamer/nistreamer/docs/getting_started/installation.md

    ...
    ... many lines skipped ...
    ...
-   Compiling nistreamer-base v0.0.0 (C:\Users\...\nistreamer\nistreamer-base)
+   Compiling nistreamer-base v0.0.0 (C:\Users\...\nistreamer-base)

-   Compiling usr-fn-lib v0.1.0 (C:\Users\...\usr-fn-lib)   <-- THIS STEP FAILED
+   Compiling nistreamer-usrlib v0.1.0 (C:\Users\...\nistreamer-usrlib)   <-- THIS STEP FAILED

 error[E0277]: cannot add `{integer}` to `f64`   <-- ERROR TYPE, COPY FOR WEB SEARCHING

-  --> C:\Users\...\usr-fn-lib\src\lib.rs:19:40   <-- PRICESE LOCATION
+  --> C:\Users\...\nistreamer-usrlib\src\lib.rs:19:40   <-- PRICESE LOCATION

 ...
 help: consider using a floating-point literal by writing it with `.0`  <-- SUGGESTED FIX ...
 ```
-In this example, it is indeed `usr-fn-lib` which failed to compile due to a mistake in custom Rust code.
+In this example, it is indeed `nistreamer-usrlib` which failed to compile due to a mistake in custom Rust code.
 In such cases, see if the compiler suggested any fixes.
 A web search with the error type can also give solutions for the most common Rust pitfalls.

 #### Cargo is not recognized
 If you installed Rust and still get the following error: